certara/pyDarwin/docs/Example1.rst

      {V2~WT[2]}

-note the curly braces, these are required for tokens in the template file.
-The record in the $PK will have the token appended to it, resulting this text:
+Note the curly braces, these are required for tokens in the template file.
+The record in the $PK will have the token appended to it, resulting in this text:

 ::